Thanks for taking the time to read this, many people don’t & send us mixes which are not ideal. Big up yourself!

 A stereo file is preferred – there is no need to export Right & Left channels as split mono.

-MP3’s are not the best quality to give us for mastering.
-MP3’s should only be sent as a last resort if you have no other copies of your track.
+MP3 or M4A files are not good quality to give us for mastering.
+MP3’s or M4A should only be sent as a last resort if you have no other copies of your track.
+These formats lose detail & restrict what we can do with them.
+WAV or AIFF are better for mastering!

 To check if your mix is clipping: Check your master out meter, and if it is showing in the red at the loudest part of your track then you must reduce the volume of everything going in to the master, until there is no more clipping.